mogar/federal_who/README.md

 I'm going into this without looking up the results of prior investigations, but at the end I'll compare what I find to them.

+See here for a good overview of the Federalist Papers history: https://priceonomics.com/how-statistics-solved-a-175-year-old-mystery-about/

 # Pre-Reqs

 * python3